 Fort Lauderdale, Florida: Wreck Bar Mermaid ShowAs seen in the film "The Right Stuff."
-Submerged lasses swim in a hotel pool, past windows behind the hotel bar, during 30-minute shows.
+Originally opened in 1950.
+Submerged lasses swim in a hotel pool, past windows behind the bar, during 30-minute shows.
 Get a seat near a porthole and watch for MeduSirena.

 Wreck Bar Mermaid Show: Medusirena is a fire-eating, glass-walking, belly dancing Mermaid.
 (No, her talents are not demonstrated simultaneously!)
 She performs swimmingly at Fort Lauderdale's nautical-themed Wreck Bar during Friday night Happy Hour.
 [05/13/2009] Complete Story...